-Homocysteine levels can be managed effectively via supplementation with Super B-Complex, a synergistic and bioavailable blend of 8 essential B-vitamins, formulated with higher levels of vitamins B12, B6 & folate (as methyltetrahydrofolate) for lowering homocysteine levels, as well as supporting efficient neurotransmitter production, increased antioxidant levels, reduced oxidative stress and improved cognitive function.
+Homocysteine levels, as above, can be managed effectively via supplementation with Super B-Complex, a synergistic and bioavailable blend of 8 essential B-vitamins, formulated with higher levels of vitamins B12, B6 & folate (as methyltetrahydrofolate) for lowering homocysteine levels, as well as supporting efficient neurotransmitter production, increased antioxidant levels, reduced oxidative stress and improved cognitive function.

 CoQ10, essential for the body’s production of the energy molecule ATP, is often depleted in CFS patients due to mitochondrial failure.
 Ubiquinol CoQ10 is especially potent as it is in a ‘body-ready’ form for instant uptake, while the patented delivery system VESIsorb® ensures CoQ10 blood plasma levels are reached rapidly and remain at therapeutic levels for longer.

-- Adults and children aged eight years and over should take two capsules twice daily.
+- Adults and children aged eight years and over should take 2-4 capsules twice daily.

-- For children we recommend Vegepa E-EPA 70 Orange Chewables.
+- For young children we recommend Vegepa E-EPA 70 Orange Chewables.